insurello/Insurello.AsyncExtra/README.md

 bind : ('a -> AsyncResult<'b, 'err>) -> AsyncResult<'a, 'err> -> AsyncResult<'b, 'err>
 ```

 Sometimes you want to use a transform function that will return an `AsyncResult` but you don't want to end up with a nested `AsyncResult<AsyncResult<'b, 'err>, 'err>`.
 This is where `bind` shines.
-It will transform the value, in the same way as `map`, but will flatten the returning `AsyncResult` and will return an `AsyncResult<'b, 'err>`. `Bind` is also known as `andThen` in Elm and `chain` in JavaScript.
+It will transform the value, in the same way as `map`, but will flatten the returning `AsyncResult` and will return an `AsyncResult<'b, 'err>`. `bind` is also known as `andThen` in Elm and `chain` in JavaScript.

 ```fsharp
 fetchUser : int -> AsyncResult<User, string>